 - Ask the creditor to positively report the resolution of your negotiation to the credit reporting agencies.

 - Request a written verification of your agreement.

 Of course, if this seems overwhelming, you can always seek advice and assistance from a legal professional who has experience negotiating with creditors.
-A California attorney will also have information about other options for debt relief if your creditors are unwilling to discuss a settlement with you.
+A Californian attorney will also have information about other options for debt relief if your creditors are unwilling to discuss a settlement with you.